dubo-dubon-duponey/dckr/README.md

 This means a couple of important things:

  * commands are cumulative... just like they are on your local system...
- * calling on further commands is very fast (in a shell, the overhead is the cost of exec-ing and docker IO)
+ * calling on further commands after the first one is very fast (in a shell, the overhead is the cost of exec-ing and docker IO)

 ## How to install